Master of Arts in Educational Therapy

 Polly Mayer was born in Chicago and spent her K-2 years in a public school in Paris.
 She is deeply committed to anti-racist, abolitionist teaching, and considers education one of the most important social justice issues of our time.
 Polly moved to San Francisco and taught 1st grade as an assistant teacher at the San Francisco Day School.
 While attending Mills College, she worked as a student teacher in Oakland and Vallejo.

 Polly received her MA Educational Therapy degree from Holy Names University (HNU) and worked there as a learning specialist and educational therapist for ten years, eventually becoming the Clinic Director at Raskob Learning Institute and Day School on the Holly Names University campus.
-Since 2019, she has served as an Assistant Professor and the Director of the Educational Therapy program in the School of Education at HNU and joined NDNU as the Program Director for Education Therapy in May 2023.
+Since 2019, she has served as an Assistant Professor and the Director of the Educational Therapy program in the School of Education at HNU and joined NDNU as the Program Director for Educational Therapy in May 2023.

 Polly is a member of several professional organizations, which include: Learning & the Brain, International Dyslexia Association, National Council of Teachers of Mathematics.
 She is a member of the Board of Directors of the Association of Educational Therapists (AET), where she chairs the Professional Affairs Committee, and also is a member of AET’s Social Justice Committee.